 *The European Economic Area comprises the European Union member states, Iceland, Liechtenstein and Norway.
 People from Switzerland coming to work in Ireland do not need an employment permit.

-Since 10 April 2013 there are a number of changes to the rules for Green Card applications including the following:
+Since 22 July 2013 further changes to the rules for Green Card applications include:

 The main features of the Green Card scheme are: